igorkry/tnt4j-streams/README.md

 Stream configuration in general is mostly same as for ['Kafka client stream'](#kafka-client-stream).

-Difference is `StartServer` stream property set to `true` stating that Apache Kafka server should be started by stream and messages consumer has to bind to it. `StartZookeeper` stream property set to `true` states that Zookeeper server shall be started on stream startup.
+Difference is `StartServer` stream property set to `true` stating that Apache Kafka server should be started by stream and messages consumer has to bind to it. `StartZooKeeper` stream property set to `true` states that ZooKeeper server shall be started on stream startup.

 Also there is extended set of Apache Kafka configuration properties used by server and consumer.
 Kafka server dedicated properties starts with prefix `server:` while Kafka consumer properties - with `consumer:`.
 Properties having no prefix (or prefixes `:`, `common:`) are